ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 You can notice that OllyDbg does not detect dynamic heap blocks automatically.
 You can use HeapMemView utility to clarify base addresses of all heap segments.

+## Stack vs Heap

+TODO: Describe mechanism of a memory allocation in both stack and heap.
+Compare it with point of view predicatbility of the variable offset in the stack and heap segments.

 ## Variables Searching

 Task of searching a specific variable in the application's memory can be divided into three subtasks: